 23. If someone mentions you, keep their name

 Experts believe that if you have been referred by a mutual contact, you should hold that attention in the job application email subject to occupy the attention of the employer.
 Do not keep it in the body of the email, where it can be lost.
 Make sure you use the full name of the person.

 Example: Reference by Alexander Bipino for the position of a music teacher.

 24. If possible, list your location

-Your qualifications in the show suppression line can help you distinguish you from other employers, can lead you to the employer’s eye.
+Your qualifications in the show suppression line can help you distinguish yourself from other employers, and can lead you to the employer’s eye.
 Use Acronyms and use any relevant to the current opening.
 Do not just drop acronyms to influence.

 Example: HR Manager, No. 876543 – Alexander Bipino, MBA

 25. Do not start with a sentence that ends with an email